-It is seen that the online retailers use manufacturers’ descriptions for the products they sell.
+It is seen that online retailers use manufacturers’ descriptions of the products they sell.
 By doing this, they lose the chance to be different and become part of the herd.
 For extraordinary sales, your approach has to be unique and so you must write your own product descriptions with the major lines or hire a writer for the same.
-This will not only weigh the content more, but even give substance to your product in the ecommerce market.
-A clean description makes your users experience and become acquainted with the product themselves.
+This will not only weigh the content more but even give substance to your product in the eCommerce market.
+A clean description makes your users experience and becomes acquainted with the product themselves.
 The descriptions shouldn’t be as short as a tweet or like an essay, but fairly descriptive.

 20. Leaving Out Security

 It has been surveyed that most of the customers withdraw from an online purchase because of the lack of website security.
 Many eCommerce sites fail to establish trust with the users by not having indicators on the security of their information which is protected by HTTPS.
 By having a digital certificate you can make your website more authentic and also have encrypted connection which will safeguard your personal data.
 This way the customers are also communicated that the website is safe and the information is protected.